 Appearing On Established Platforms.

-Another way to get your name out there is appearing on platforms (websites, podcasts, TV channels, radio stations etc) which already have a following.
+Another way to get your name out there is appearing on platforms (social sites, websites, podcasts, TV channels, radio stations etc) which already have a following.
 If it has a big following, perfect, that has obvious benefits.
 If however the following is reasonably small, you can still use the recording of your performance / interview etc as footage for your site, as well as use that platform’s logo in a ‘as seen on’ logo.
 Even if you perform on 10 platforms not many people know about, when you display all those logos together, it’ll show you’ve been doing things and might be worth checking out.
 It’ll also make it that bit easier for you to get on slightly bigger platforms.
 You can then repeat the same steps to get on the next level of platform.

 Creating Your Own Platform.

-This is one that’s talked about in the Full Time Musician course I mentioned earlier.
-This in fact is helpful for both building up your name, as well as making you more money.
+Creating your own platform is helpful for both building up your name, as well as making you more money.

 The idea is to create your own website or podcast which you can use to reach people in your genre.
 It can also add credibility to your name.
 Make your platform music related, and help other people out by covering them on your show or site.
 This will lead to more people talking about you in turn, sharing your content, and doing things to help you in exchange.
 You can also make money from this via advertising, selling relevant products and the like.